 Muhammad Ali is an American former professional boxer, generally considered among the greatest heavyweights in the sport's history.
 A controversial and polarizing figure during his early career, Ali is today widely regarded for the skills he displayed in the ring plus the values he exemplified outside of it: religious freedom, racial justice and the triumph of principle over expedience.
-He is one of the most recognized sports figures of the past 100 years, crowned "Sportsman of the Century" by Sports Illustrated and "Sports Personality of the Century" by the BBC.
-Born Cassius Clay, he began training at 12 years old and at the age of 22 won the world heavyweight championship in 1964 from ...more on Wikipedia
+He is one of the most recognized sports figures of the past 100 years, crowned "Sportsman of the Century" by Sports Illustrated and "Sports Personality of the Century" by the BBC. ...more on Wikipedia

 Also Rankedsee more on Muhammad Ali

 Omar Sharif converted to Islam so he could marry Faten Hamama in 1955.
 At that time, he changed his name from his given name, Michel Chalhoub.Source